Feedback Capacity and a Variant of the Kalman Filter with ARMA Gaussian Noises: Explicit Bounds and Feedback Coding Design: Feedback Capacity for ARMA Gaussian Noises

 Then, since

 we have

-(Note that this ``static-dynamic equivalence'' transformation is a critical step.)
-As a result, the system in Fig.~\ref{kalman5} is equivalent to that in Fig.~\ref{kalman6}.
+(Note that this ``static-dynamic equivalence'' transformation, where $C F^{-1} \left( A \right)$ is static and $F^{-1} \left( z \right) C $ is dynamic, is a critical step.)
+Consequently, the system of Fig.~\ref{kalman5} is equivalent to that of Fig.~\ref{kalman6}.

-In addition, since all the sub-systems are linear, the system in Fig.~\ref{kalman6} is equivalent to that in Fig.~\ref{kalman7}, which in turn equals to the one in Fig.~\ref{kalman4} noting that $F \left( z \right)$ is stable as well as minimum-phase, and hence there will not be any issues caused by cancellations of unstable poles and nonminimum-phase zeros.
+Moreover, since all the sub-systems are linear, the system of Fig.~\ref{kalman6} is equivalent to that of Fig.~\ref{kalman7}, which in turn equals to the one of Fig.~\ref{kalman4}; note that herein $F \left( z \right)$ is stable and minimum-phase, and thus there will be no issues caused by cancellations of unstable poles and nonminimum-phase zeros.